nimanwijerathna/toDo-List/README.md

 # toDo-List
-This is a responsive To-Do List application built with HTML, CSS, and JavaScript.
+This responsive To-Do List application is built with HTML, CSS, and JavaScript.
 The app allows users to add, update, and remove tasks.
+A key feature is the ability to edit tasks directly by double-clicking on them.
+The design includes a subtle box-shadow animation that adds a modern and dynamic look to the interface.
 All tasks are stored locally, ensuring they persist even after the browser is closed.